-Experienced drummers know that choosing the right drumsticks is a matter of deciding which size and material is right for their drumming style and the music they play.
+Experienced drummers know that choosing drumsticks is a matter of deciding which size and material is right for their drumming style and the music they play.
 It's a relative thing and each drummer needs to make an individual choice.
 Finding the right material, size and tip is the focus of this drumsticks guide.

 Selecting the Right Material

-The vast majority of models are made from 4 different woods or are synthetic.
+The vast majority of models are made from four different woods or are synthetic.
 Each material has unique characteristics and delivers its own sound.
 We list the woods from least dense to most dense which is also the least durable to the most durable material.

 Maple: Like maple shells, maple sticks are light and produce a bright sound with fast response.
 That's the advantage they offer.
 The downside is that maple is not as durable as other woods.
 The sound they produce and their strength make them an ideal choice for drummers who play fairly light, with a focus on tonal quality rather than big projection.